Toyota GR Supra: Special Editions

 With the launch of a new 6-speed manual transmission offering in the Supra in 2022 for the 2023 model year, a limited A91-MT Edition was released with a limited run of 500 units.
 In addition to the new manual transmission, it is offered in two exclusive colours, Matte White and CU Later Gray, and an exclusive Cognac tan leather interior.
 The A91-MT Edition also includes exclusive red badging, red GR engine bay strut brace, and Frozen Gunmetal Gray wheels.

+In 2023, for the 2024 model year, the 45th Anniversary Edition was released in North America with a limited run of 900 units, to mark the 45th anniversary of the launch of the first Supra, the 1978 Celica Supra.
+The model is offered in an exclusive Mikan Blast orange paint colour along with Absolute Zero white, and has an exclusive black side panel stripe graphic with a cutout Supra logo.
+It features a manually-adjustable rear spoiler which rises approximately 3 inch above the rear decklid, with an adjustment screw to change the angle of the spoiler for different effects on downforce per the driver's preference.
+The 45th Anniversary Edition also features matte-black 19-inch aluminium wheels and black painted brake callipers with a GR logo graphic.
+The orange colour and styling are stated by Toyota to be a tribute towards a custom Mk IV Supra of "big-screen fame", which is reputed to be the similarly orange Mk IV Supra featured in the 2001 film The Fast and the Furious.

+In 2025, Toyota announced that the 2026 model year would be the final model year of this generation, announcing the Final Edition with production ending in mid–2026.
+It will use the standard US engine with 382 hp, even though the Final Edition in other parts of the world will have a 429 hp engine.

 United Kingdom

-The Supra is sold in the United Kingdom in 3 variants, 2.0 Pro, 3.0, and 3.0 Pro.
+The Supra is available in the United Kingdom in 3 variants, 2.0 Pro, 3.0, and 3.0 Pro.
 The 3.0 and 3.0 Pro are available in both automatic and manual versions from 2022 onwards.

 Australia

-The Supra is sold in Australia with two variants, including the GT and GTS.
+The Supra is available in Australia with two variants, including the GT and GTS.

 Mexico

 The Mexican market Supra went on sale in Mexico on 22 August 2019.